phetsims/phet-info/deployment-info/chipper-1.0.md

           empty value.
 Cookie usage cannot be covered in entirety here.
 To use cookies with `curl` see [this answer](http://stackoverflow.com/a/7186160/2496827).
 To add custom cookies in Chrome [see this solution](http://superuser.com/a/636697/493443).
-   + **INITIAL_PUBLICATION**: Generate and check in (on the master branch) the auto-generated readme file for a published sim.
+   + **INITIAL_PUBLICATION**: Generate and check in (on the main branch) the auto-generated readme file for a published sim.
 The README.md file can be created using ```grunt published-README```.
    + **NOT_A_NEW_SIMULATION**: Verify that any previously existing translations are still available and that their version numbers are correct.
 * **PRODUCTION FOR PHET_IO_BRAND**:
    + If this is a version that will be used with students, then make sure to remove the password protection.
-See https://github.com/phetsims/phet-io/blob/master/doc/phet-io-security.md for details.
+See https://github.com/phetsims/phet-io/blob/main/doc/phet-io-security.md for details.
    + Make sure that the current level of instrumentation is represented here in the [Instrumentation Status Spreadsheet](https://docs.google.com/spreadsheets/d/1pU9izdNQkd9vr8TvLAfXe_v68yh-7potH-y712FBPr8/edit#gid=0).
 MAKE SURE TO UPDATE THE "Latest Published Version" COLUMN.
-   + If you are delivering this to a partner, update [partners.md](https://github.com/phetsims/phet-io/blob/master/doc/partners.md) to show this delivery.
+   + If you are delivering this to a partner, update [partners.md](https://github.com/phetsims/phet-io/blob/main/doc/partners.md) to show this delivery.
 Read the intro of the document to make sure that you format the entry correctly.

 ## Step 8.
 Restore your working copy
-* Check out master for dependencies: `grunt checkout-master`
+* Check out main for dependencies: `grunt checkout-main`
-* Run again to prune and update node modules: `grunt checkout-master`, **Skip This Step** if you are using a chipper sha that is newer than Jan 24th, 2017.
+* Run again to prune and update node modules: `grunt checkout-main`, **Skip This Step** if you are using a chipper sha that is newer than Jan 24th, 2017.
-* Check out master for the sim repo: `git checkout master`
+* Check out main for the sim repo: `git checkout master`
 * Run `npm update` in chipper.
 * Run `perennial/bin/status.sh` as a sanity check.

 ## Deploy a batch of production sims.
-These steps were followed by @samreid on Nov 2, 2016 to roll out a batch of PhET-iO sims to master.
+These steps were followed by @samreid on Nov 2, 2016 to roll out a batch of PhET-iO sims to main.

 1. Setup:
-  * `pull-all.sh`, we will use same master (without pulling) to deploy all.
+  * `pull-all.sh`, we will use same main (without pulling) to deploy all.
 Do not pull between the other steps.

 2. Publish:
   * checkout branch for sim.
-  * merge master to it.
+  * merge main to it.
   * update version number + commit + push.
   * make sure version is not already published on phet-io site.
   ```